Keatyi/budget-planner/README.md

 ## ✨ Features

-### 📅 Monthly Planning
+### 📅 Planner

+**Income Tracking**
+- Add **multiple income sources** (salary, part-time job, freelance, etc.)
+- **Rename** any income source by clicking the ✎ pencil icon
+- **Remove** extra sources with the ✕ button
+- Live **Total** updates as you type

+**Budget Categories**
+- Default categories: **Needs, Savings, Wants, Entertainment**
+- Fully customisable - **Add, rename, recolour, or remove** categories via the Edit Categories modal
+- Percentage split always kept visible so you can balance your budget at a glance
+- Each category shows budget allocation, amount spent, and remaining balance

+**Monthly Breakdown**
-- Switch between any month of the year using the month tabs
+- Switch between any month of the year using the month bar
-- Set your monthly income and split it across custom categories by percentage
+- Each category expands into individual expense line items
+- **Add or remove** expense items freely
-- Track individual expenses within each category with live progress bars
+- Track individual expenses within each category with live progress bars showing spending vs. budget
+- Over-budget items highlighted in red
-- Add a monthly note for context (e.g. *Raya spending, bought a laptop*)
+- Add a monthly note for context (e.g. Raya spending, bought a laptop)

+---

+### 💰 Savings

+- Add **savings goals** with a custom name, yearly target amount, and a link to a specific savings line item in the Planner (e.g. "Emergency Fund")
+- Each goal card shows: **Target / Saved / Remaining / Progress %** with a progress bar
+- Progress updates **automatically** as you log savings amounts in the Planner — no manual input needed on the Savings page
+- Goals are **editable and deletable** at any time
+- 🎉 Completion state shown when a goal is reached, including surplus amount

+---

 ### 📊 Year Summary

-- See all your months side by side in a single table
+- A full **Jan–Dec table** showing all categories and line items side by side
+- Income totals (combined across all sources) shown per month
-- Only months with data are shown — clean and uncluttered
+- Only months with data are shown
 - Cumulative totals per expense item
-- Automatically updates as you edit

-### 🗂️ Category Management
-- Comes with 4 default categories: Needs, Savings, Wants, Entertainment
-- Fully customisable — rename, recolour, add or remove categories
-- Percentage split always kept visible so you can balance your budget at a glance

-### 🛠️ Utilities
-- **↩ Copy last month** — carry over last month's income and amounts as a starting point
-- **✕ Clear amounts** — zero out all income and expenses for the current month while keeping your labels
+- Current month is highlighted for easy reference
-- **⬇ Save PDF** — export the current month's planner or the year summary as a clean PDF
+- Print the full year summary as a clean PDF

-- **🌙 Dark mode** — easy on the eyes, toggle anytime
+---

+## 🛠️ Utilities

 ### 💾 Data Persistence
-- Everything is saved automatically to your browser's `localStorage`
+- Everything saves automatically to **localStorage** — no manual saving needed
-- No internet connection required after the first load
+- A subtle dot indicator confirms when data is saved
 - Export to PDF as a backup in case your browser cache is cleared

+### ↩ Copy last month
+- Carry over last month's income and amounts as a starting point

+### ✕ Clear amounts
+- Zero out all income and expenses for the current month while keeping your labels

+### 📄 Save as PDF
+- Export the current month's planner, savings or the year summary as a clean PDF
+- The PDF is designed to fit cleanly on a single A4 page.

+### 🌙 Dark Mode
+- Toggle between light and dark themes
+- Preference is saved automatically

 ---